he1d1/appetized-docs/Appetized.md

 it requires a specific format which will need to be done on the client.
 This makes the developer expirience worse when developing the client.

 Finally, the images are currently uploaded to S3 without being compressed, and the size they are uploaded at, is the size they will be downloaded at.
 This could be fixed by compressing the images server side before uploading them to S3.
 Also, a serverless function could be used to implement image resizing.

+### Usability

+The usability of the image uploads has room for improvement.
+This is becasue of the fact that the images have to be uploaded in base64.
+The client wont see this, however, if somebody is using the API, it may be a hassle for them to upload images.

+### Maintenance

+I think that this will be easy to maintain because the images are stored in S3, meaning that I don't have to handle the storage of images manually.
+However, I haven't implemented the ability to delete images from S3, so I will have to do that manually.
+I think that the costs of runing the S3 bucket will be minimal, so I am not too worried about it.

+### Next Steps

+I think that after the main development of the project is complete, it will be important to come back to this sprint and implement the following:

+- Serverside image compression
+- Serverless image resizing (and maybe cropping)
+- Serverless image conversion
+- Support for the WebP format.
+Not all browsers support this format, so I would have to look at the `User-Agent` and `Accept` headers to determine if the client supports it.
+If they don't I could just send the image in the JPG format.
+- Support for the GIF format.
+This could be a monetization opportunity, like how Discord allows the user to upload GIF profile pictures as a feature of their subscription.
+- Support for SVGs.
+- Support for multiple images per recipe.
+- Video uploads for recipes.

+All of these features can be implemented, but I think that they are lower on the priority list than the other sprints.

+# Sprint 4

+Sprint 4 will be focused on implementing email verification to the application.
+This will be done with AWS's SES service.
+This is becasue it is simple and easy to implement, and it is a good way to ensure that users are not spamming the site.